-As we mentioned above, all chatbots are a form of AI, and all chatbots are supported by complex programming.
+As we mentioned above, all chatbots are a form of AI, and all of them are supported by complex programming.
 However they fall into two categories.

 The way they are split depends on whether the dominant feature is hardcoded questions/answer or the AI.

-Chatbots that function on structured questions and answers are less complex and chatbots that function on machine learning harness the full power of AI.
+Bots that function on structured questions and answers are less complex and bots that function on machine learning harness the full power of AI.
 From the front end they both look similar and as a user, you may not be able to distinguish the difference.